MOTORCYCLE BOOTS ARE DIFFERENT FROM OTHER BOOTS

 At the most advanced end, the Alpinestars Tech 10 boots incorporate toe and heel protection into a complete chassis made of thermo-plastics with varying levels of flex.

-The real genius of how motorcycle boots keep your feet from injury comes from secondary protection: You cannot really see it from the outside, but these protection features that have been invented and engineered over decades of working with the top athletes in motorsports.
+The real genius of how motorcycle boots keep your feet from injury comes from secondary protection: You cannot really see it from the outside, but these protection features that have been invented and engineered over decades by working with the top athletes in motorsports.
 Secondary protection reduces the risks of the really serious and difficult to repair injuries such as:

-- Torsion: The leg easily twists over its vertical centre when you come off the bike – that twisting motion will find the weakest point of the leg, be that the ankle, knees or hips, whichever is the weakest point for your leg; You can’t fight torsion other than to slow it down with semi-flexible braces constructed around the ankle are the optimal way to do so.
+- Torsion: The leg easily twists over its vertical centre when you come off the bike – that twisting motion will find the weakest point of the leg and break it: Ankle, knees or hips, whichever is the weakest point for your leg; You can’t fight torsion other than to slow it down: Semi-flexible ‘braces’ around the ankle are the optimal way to do so.

-- Hyper-extension: This happens when your joint is stretched beyond the limit it was designed for; an example would be the toe section of the foot being pushed ever further down and away from the shin of the leg.
+- Hyper-extension: This happens when your joint is stretched beyond the limit it was designed for; an example would be the foot section getting pushed ever further down and away from the shin of the leg.
 Clearly, there is a natural limit and uncontrolled hyper-extension pushes your foot’s anatomy beyond that limit.
 Not good for ligaments or bones!
 You have to slow down the force and halt the movement to prevent injury.